DuckWeb for Students

 View Transfer Evaluation Report

 If you’ve sent us a transcript from another institution, you can see how your courses were evaluated by clicking on Student Menu > View Transfer Evaluation Report.
 The report shows each course from the transfer institution on the left and the course or credit received from the UO on the right.
-This can be especially helpful when you are trying to understand how your courses will fit into your degree audit.
+This can be especially helpful when you are trying to understand how your courses will fit into your degree guide.

 Register for Student Orientation